-Andy Cofino is an educator & consultant with 10+ years of experience helping organizations support & affirm their LGBTQIA+ employees, customers, and clients.
+Andy Cofino is a consultant and educator with over 15 years of experience helping organizations support & affirm their LGBTQIA+ employees, customers, and clients.

-Andy leads professional development opportunities & workshops and consults with universities/colleges, non-profits, and corporations nationwide, offering insights & expertise on supporting LGBTQIA+ populations.
+Andy provides consulting, curriculum design, and facilitation with social impact, governmental, higher education, and private corporations nationwide, offering insights & expertise on supporting LGBTQIA+ populations.

 - Princeton University

 - Rhode Island College

 - University of Michigan – Ross School of Business

 - University of California – Los Angeles

 - Association of American Medical Colleges Group on Diversity & Inclusion National Meeting (San Diego, CA)

 - Creating Change: National Conference on LGBTQ Equality (Detroit, MI; Houston, TX; Washington, DC)